|Elliott Sound Products||Project 150|

 If the resistor and pot values are as shown above, it's helpful to know what component values are needed for each frequency range.
 There are many possibilities, but not all are useful because they are too close to other frequency bands, or below or above the frequencies of interest.
 The following table shows the frequencies you can get from readily available capacitor values.

 All caps are included, but you may find that some capacitor values are not easily obtained.
 We normally expect that cap values will follow the E12 series, and that provides frequencies as follows ...

-Using the formula, you can determine the frequency for any tuning pot setting, but remember to add the 1k series resistor.
+Using the formula, you can determine the frequency for any tuning pot setting, and remember to add the resistor in series with each pot section.

 Be aware that some suppliers have decided to 'economise' by restricting the available range of capacitors.
 For example, 82nF seems to be a value that some suppliers have decided people don't need (they are quite wrong of course).
 Not all values will be available in a particular case style, so you need to check that you can get the required values in your preferred case type (for example MKT 'box' style).

 The table below assumes a linear pot.
 Ideally, you'd use an antilog pot but unless the taper is really a reverse logarithmic type (very rare and generally considered unobtainable), you are better off with the linear taper.
 Although it gets a little touchy as you get close to minimum resistance (maximum frequency), linear pots generally have better tracking than log or reverse log, and are far more predictable.